-Over the years colleagues and I have received countless CV’s, and generous offers to “save us”, that were great for entertainment value initially, but eventually consume a lot of our under-paid precious time.
+Over the years colleagues and I have received countless CVs, and generous offers to “save us”, which was great for entertainment value initially, but eventually consume a lot of our under-paid precious time.
 These rules should be well understood before applying for a position within Conservation Law Enforcement in Africa.
 All of the points mentioned here have, sadly, been seen first-hand.

-Domestic counter terrorism and sniping is only slightly more useful here than landscaping.
+Domestic counter-terrorism and sniping are only slightly more useful here than landscaping.
 As far as we and the Rangers are concerned, you’re a liability on training wheels till proven otherwise.
 Even if you did spend 15 years as a slick, high-speed, low-drag, Operator, did they teach what fresh buffalo dung smells like?
 How to tell the difference between a lion charging to kill you, and one playing around?
 The same but different with an elephant?

 If you send us a CV stating that you’re a “military aeronautical stormtrooper”, or demanding details and tell us how much you can improve what we have been doing, you instantly make the blacklist.
 If we can’t understand you, or even like you, a Ranger in CAR sure as hell won’t.
 In many countries, foul language is considered far more offensive and abusive than physically beating a student to the ground.